phaserjs/editor-starter-template-webpack/README.md

 ### Coding

-The `/src` folder contains all the TypeScript code, including the scene and user component files, in addition to the Phaser Editor compilers output.
+The `/src` folder contains all the TypeScript code, including the scene and user component files, in addition to the Phaser Editor compiler output.

-We recommend using Visual Studio Code for editing the code files.
+To edit the code, you can use any editor, but we recommend using Visual Studio Code.
+This project has the Visual Studio Code configuration files.

-In many tutorials about Phaser Editor, the JavaScript files are loaded using the Asset Pack editor.
-When using Webpack this is not needed.
-Just use the Asset Pack editor for loading the art assets.

 ### Scene, User Components, and ScriptNode configuration